wordofwarning/wordofwarning.org/current/2017-spring/alexander/index.md

 ---
 # CONFIGURATION
-layout: 2016-autumnwinter
+layout: 2017-spring
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Martin O'B" # the name of the artist or company
+artist: "FK Alexander" # the name of the artist or company
-show: "what" # the name of the show
+show: "(I Could Go On Singing) Over The Rainbow" # the name of the show
 artist_size: 1
-show_size: 1
+show_size: 4
-header_image: "header_.jpg"
+header_image: "header_x.jpg"
-season: unconfirmed
+season: "FK Alexander 16|2|2017"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values